BoomDAO/world-protocol/README.md

 ## WORLD ENGINE

 A comprehensive, fully on-chain **World Engine** that provides a universal game-centric database, modular game logic, composable data standards, and customizable access control for interactions across game worlds.
 All worlds built with the World Engine are interoperable from Day 1.
-Plus, it comes packed with NFT/ICP/ICRC payments, staking, minting, and burning features.
+It's further enriched with functionalities for NFT/ICP/ICRC payments, staking, minting, and burning.

 The World Engine has 3 separate services: